segmentio/parquet-go/README.md

 ## Optimizations

-The following sections describe common optimizations techniques supported by the library.
+The following sections describe common optimization techniques supported by the library.

 ### Optimizing Reads